tsmoreau/docs/docs/developers/txtypes.md

-This shows the different transaction types processed in the TomoChain blockchain.
+This shows the different transaction types processed in the Tao blockchain.

-* Send TOMO to an external account
+* Send TAO to an external account
-* Send TOMO to a smart contract
+* Send TAO to a smart contract
 * Send tokens from one contract to another contract
-* Send a signing transaction in TomoChain
+* Send a signing transaction in Tao

 ## Content to be updated